keithalewis/math/ross.md

 At time 0 the position is 0 so this gives us the initial trade $\Gamma_0$.
 At any time after that we have $\Gamma_t = D_{X_t}V_t - \Delta_t$.
 The position
 $\Delta_t$ is known at time $t$ so this can be used to come up with candidate trading strategies.

 What this theory does not tell you is when you should trade.
 If you let $\tau_j = j\Delta t$ for some time increment $\Delta t$ then this results in the usual Black-Scholes/Merton delta hedge as the time increment goes to zero.
 A smarter idea might be to set a price increment $\Delta X$ and determine the next trading time $\tau_{j+1}$ from the last trading time $\tau_j$ by $\|X_{\tau_{j+1}} - X_{\tau_j}\| > \Delta X$.

+What this theory does allow you to do is rigorously analyze any trading strategy.
+For instance, the above strategy could be implemented using limit orders.
+At time $\tau_j$ place limit orders at $X_{\tau_j} \pm \Delta X$.
+If they are executed you get a cash flow of $\pm\Delta X$.

 [^3]: If $F\colon X\to Y$ is a function on normed linear spaces the Fréchet derivative (when it exists) is the best linear approximation